DNS: How to add an SPF-record

 Using an SPF record you can specify which servers are allowed to send emails with your domain name.

-Log in to your KAS (Technical Administration) panel and click on Tools -> DNS Settings.
+Log in to your KAS (Technical Administration) and click on Tools -> DNS Settings.

 Step 2: